Bayesian Active Learning for Discrete Latent Variable Models: Input-Output Hidden Markov Models (IO-HMM)

-To perform infomax learning with IO-HMMs, we first use Gibbs sampling to iteratively sample the latent states $z_{t'} \ \forall \ t'\in[1,t]$, and the model parameters $\{\vw_{1:K}, A, \pi\}$, after each trial (step 2 in Fig.~\ref{fig:activelearningschematic}).
+To perform infomax learning for GLM-HMMs, we use Gibbs sampling to iteratively sample the latent states $\{z_1, \ldots z_t\}$ for all trials observed so far given the model parameters $\theta$, and the model parameters $\theta$ given the sampled latents after each trial (step 2 in Fig.~\ref{fig:activelearningschematic}).
 Gibbs sampling-based inference for HMMs is well-known \cite{Ghaharamni2001HMM}.
-However, when we use Bernoulli-GLM observations, the conditional distribution over $\{\vw_{1:K}\}$ is no longer available in closed form since the Bernoulli-GLM likelihood does not have a conjugate prior distribution.
-As a result, we came up with an alternative solution for sampling $\{\vw_{1:K}\}$, using Laplace approximation, which we detail in the supplement \ref{sec:gibbs_iohmm}.
-An alternative strategy for sampling from logistic models involves using Polya-Gamma augmentation \cite{Polson2013pg, pillow_fully_2012}.
-We show in the supplement, \ref{sec:additional_iohmms}, that our approach performs just as well as Polya-Gamma augmentation, thereby empirically validating our Laplace-based Gibbs sampler.
+However, when we use Bernoulli-GLM observations, the conditional distribution over $\{\vw_{1:K}\}$ is no longer available in closed form since there is no conjugate prior distribution for the weights of a Bernoulli GLM.
+Thus, we developed a method for sampling $\{\vw_{1:K}\}$ using Laplace approximation (see Appendix \ref{sec:gibbs_iohmm} for details).
+An alternative strategy for sampling from logistic models involves using Polya-Gamma augmentation \cite{Polson2013pg,pillow_fully_2012}.
+We compared these two approaches and found that our Laplace-based approach performed equally well to Polya-Gamma augmentation (see \ref{sec:additional_iohmms}), thus empirically validating our method.

-We also perform infomax learning using variational inference (VI).
-We use mean-field VI to obtain posterior distributions over the model parameters $\{\vw_{1:K}, A, \pi\}$.
-Due to the absence of a conjugate prior for Bernoulli observations, the distribution over $\{\vw_{1:K}\}$ is not available in closed form and so we resort to Laplace approximation for obtaining variational posteriors over the weights (see \ref{sec:vi_iohmms} for the full algorithm).
-Upon obtaining the distributions, we draw samples of model parameters from their variational posteriors.
+For comparison, we also developed an approximate infomax learning algorithm using variational inference (VI).
+We used mean-field VI to obtain posterior distributions over the model parameters $\theta$.
+Because there is no conjugate prior for the GLM weights $\{\vw_{1:K}\}$, we used the Laplace approximation to approximate their posteriors (see \ref{sec:vi_iohmms}).
+After updating the variational posterior distribution on each time step, we drew samples of model parameters from their variational posteriors in order to evaluate the information gain associated with each candidate stimulus.

-During infomax learning with IO-HMMs (step 3 of Fig.~\ref{fig:activelearningschematic}), we use $M$ samples of the model parameters, $\{\vw_{1:K}^j, A^j, \pi^j\}_{j=1}^M$, to compute the mutual information between the output and the model parameters according to Eq.~\ref{eq:infomaxkl}.
-Here, the likelihood for the IO-HMM is:
+During infomax learning with GLM-HMMs (step 3 of Fig.~\ref{fig:activelearningschematic}), we used $M=500$ samples of the model parameters, $\{\vw_{1:K}^j, A^j, \pi^j\}_{j=1}^M$, to compute the mutual information between the output and the model parameters according to Eq.~\ref{eq:infomaxkl}.
+Here, the likelihood for the GLM-HMM is: